julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 Mistakes were remembered.
 Success was repeated.
 Knowledge accumulated quietly.

-**This is why folk magic feels fragmented today — it was never meant to be explained all at once.**
+**This is why folk magic feels fragmented today.
+It was never meant to be explained all at once.**

 So keep a journal.
 Write what you feel.
 Be honest.
 Magic is messy and personal.